flgkd/integer-linear-programming-notes/notes/12-knapsack-problem.md

 The reason is that in the complete knapsack problem, item type $i$ may be chosen **arbitrarily many times**, so the recursive expansion is consistent.

-In the multiple knapsack problem, however, the number of copies of type $i$ is capped at $s_i$.
+In the bounded knapsack problem, however, the number of copies of type $i$ is capped at $s_i$.
 The direct recurrence contains only the terms corresponding to

 $$
 k=0,1,\ldots,s_i